JJscott/mkdocs-test/docs/en/cr/02-object-properties.md

 ---
-title: Comprehesive Rules – Object Properties
+title: FAB Comprehensive Rules – Object Properties
 description: A complete overview of the properties that make up an object.
 document: cr
 chapter: 2